stonefonly/NmrLineGuru/README.md

   `{NmrLineGuru_Root}/application/run_NmrLineGuru.sh  {MCR_Root}/v83`
   For example, you installed NmrLineGuru in */home/chao/NmrLineGuru* and MCR in */home/chao/mcr*.
 So the command line to start NmrLineGuru should be:
   `/home/chao/NmrLineGuru/application/run_NmrLineGuru.sh  /home/chao/mcr/v83`
   You may optionally add an alias for this command in the shell starting script.
-Search *linux shell alias* for how-to.
+Search *Linux shell alias* for how-to.
-+ Note: the linux version was tested on Ubuntu 18.04.
-If you use a different linux release and experience problems of displaying or running the software, please try to install Ubuntu 18.04 in a physical or virtual machine and then install the software in it.
++ Note: the Linux version was tested on Ubuntu 18.04.
+If you use a different Linux release and experience problems of displaying or running the software, please try to install Ubuntu 18.04 in a physical or virtual machine and then install the software in it.

 ## Main Startup Interface